 LABEL DESCRIPTION Show Advanced Settings / Hide Advanced Settings Click this button to display a greater or lesser number of configuration fields.
 Create new Object Use to configure any new settings objects that you need to use in this screen.
 Enable L2TP Over IPSec Use this field to turn the Zyxel Device's L2TP VPN function on or off.
 VPN Connection Select the IPSec VPN connection the Zyxel Device uses for L2TP VPN.
-All of the configured VPN connections display here, but the one you use must meet the requirements listed in IPSec Configuration Required for L2TP VPN.
-Note: Modifying this VPN connection (or the VPN gateway that it uses) disconnects any existing L2TP VPN sessions.
+Only the configured VPN connections in Configuration > VPN > IPSec VPN > VPN Connection that meet the following requirements are displayed here.
+Remote Access (Server Role) Use transport mode Configuration Payload is disabled X-Auth is disabled Your VPN settings must also meet the requirements listed in IPSec Configuration Required for L2TP VPN.
+Note: Selecting a different VPN connection (or modifying the VPN gateway that it uses) disconnects any existing L2TP VPN sessions.
 IP Address Pool Select the pool of IP addresses that the Zyxel Device uses to assign to the L2TP VPN clients.
 Use Create new Object if you need to configure a new pool of IP addresses.
 This should not conflict with any WAN, LAN, DMZ or WLAN subnet even if they are not in use.
-Authentication Method Select how the Zyxel Device authenticates a remote user before allowing access to the L2TP VPN tunnel.
-The authentication method has the Zyxel Device check a user's user name and password against the Zyxel Device's local database, a remote LDAP, RADIUS, a Active Directory server, or more than one of these.
-Authentication Server Certificate Select the certificate to use to identify the Zyxel Device for L2TP VPN connections.
-You must have certificates already configured in the My Certificates screen.
-The certificate is used with the EAP, PEAP, and MSCHAPv2 authentication protocols.